 - The partnership is subject to an unsatisfied judgement execution.

 Following the winding up order being made, the Official Receiver will take full control of the business and this will usually involve closing it down immediately.

-A liquidator will often be appointed to realise the assets and distribute them to the creditors.
+A liquidator will sometimes be appointed to realise the assets and distribute them to the creditors.

 For more information about Partnership Insolvency click here.

-For more help please contact our Kent Insolvency experts.
+For more help please contact our Insolvency experts.